lexiewangdl/pyalgo/dynamic_programming/README.md

 ```
 - If we don't use `memo` to note down previously calculated values, there will be a lot of redundant calculations
 - After every calculation, update corresponding value in `memo`

+**My solution 2: Bottom-up approach**

+Instead of recursively calling `dp()`, we can also build the `memo` table bottom-up, starting by filling the value of base case, which would be
+`memo[0] = 0`

+For any number of amount within the range `1 <= i <= amount`, find the minimum number of coins needed to sum up to amount `i`.
+This is done by iterating over all possible coins, and finding the minimum value `1 + memo[i-coin]` for coin in coins.

+A couple of conditions to take care of:
+- If `i - coin < 0`, it's impossible to use this coin at this time
+- If `memo[i-coin] == -1`, it's impossible to use our coins to sum up to value `i-coin`, thus, we can't use this value for calculation
+- If the two conditions above are met, skip operations for this coin with this amount
+- At the end of the for loop, if `n_coins = math.inf`, it means that none of the coins can be used at this stage, it's impossible to find a combination of coins that sum up to this amount.
+Set `memo[i]` to `-1`